griddynamics/Behavior-Analytic-Starter-Kit/docs/Getting-started--Generate-sample-transaction-log.md

 Following parameters can be configured:
 * URLs to transaction log generator job and transaction log generator configuration file (JSON).
-* Your Amazon S3 bucket and filename for product catalog information on S3 that would be used to generate transaction log.
+* Your Amazon S3 bucket and filename for product catalog structure on S3 that would be used to generate transaction log.

 ![launch transaction log gen dialog][launch_transaction_log_gen_dialog]